 Before organising a collection of donated goods:

-- Find out whether the goods are needed on the ground and if are appropriate for the country.
+- Find out whether the goods are needed on the ground and if they are appropriate for the country.

 - Make sure you have a good understanding of all costs involved, including freight to the country, transport within the country, and any wharf, handling and customs charges.